Skip to content

 Special case: The nocache rule behaves as both a "cache with a ttl of 0" and "ignore all other cache rules following", i.e. it prevents all past and future cache rules from impacting the query.
 Most rules can be overridden, but for safety, the nocache rule can not be overridden once it matches a particular pattern.

-Rule Flow Control & Dynamic Parameters
+Rule Flow Control And Dynamic Parameters

 Several actions and properties can be used to control the processing of rules for more advanced applications: